LimePoint/opschain/docs/reference/concepts/properties.md

 #### Notes

 1. The repository properties are read only within each action (as OpsChain cannot modify the underlying Git repository to store any changes).
-2. Running `opschain-action -AT` from within your Git repository will cause the properties files to be validated.
-If the schema or structure of the files is invalid, explanatory exceptions will be raised.
-See the [Docker development environment](../../docker_development_environment.md) guide for more information.
+2. Opening the [OpsChain development environment](../../docker_development_environment.md)) (`opschain dev`) and running `opschain-action -AT` will raise explanatory exceptions if the schema or structure of the files is invalid.

 ### Database